openstack-archive/searchlight/doc/source/elasticsearch.rst

 Indices
 #######
 Elasticsearch (and Lucene) store information in indices.
 Within an index can be one or more document types.
-Searchlights's indexing service uses an index per service that has a plugin available, and each plugin generally will have its own document type.
+Searchlight's indexing service uses an index per service that has a plugin available, and each plugin generally will have its own document type.
 For instance, the glance plugin has *glance.image* and *glance.metadef*.
 Since the volume of data is lower than a typical use case for